Detoxification: The Health Effects of Environmental Toxins

 A study on sauna use for detoxification was done on electrical workers exposed to hexachlorobenezene and polychlorinated biphenyls.
 After 3 weeks of a daily intensive sauna detox regimen, the subjects showed 30% reduced hexachlorobenezene levels and 16% lower PCBs (14).

-Our saunas at High Tech Health are truly the most effective saunas you can get for detoxification, and we take great pride in the fact that everything about our saunas is thoroughly researched and designed to optimize your health and detoxification.
+Our High Tech Health Transcend far infrared sauna is truly the most effective infrared sauna you can get for detoxification.
+We take great pride in the fact that everything about our saunas is thoroughly researched and designed to optimize your health and detoxification.

-One of the most significant reasons that we are superior for detoxification is our patented technology to virtually eliminate electromagnetic fields.
+One reason that we are ideal for detoxification is our patented technology to virtually eliminate electromagnetic fields.
 Interestingly, the effects of EMF parallel many of the harmful effects that toxins have on our bodies, causing oxidative damage and neuroendocrine disruption.
 They have even been shown to exacerbate the harmful effects of toxins, making toxins more toxic, and carcinogens more carcinogenic.
 For more details and references please visit our page on The Dangers of EMFs.

 - Jomova K, Valko M, Advances in metal-induced oxidative stress and human disease.
 Toxicology.
 2011 May 10;283(2-3):65-87